Bill13579/plu_activation/paper.md

 ## Choices Made

-The scaling factors are important hyperparemeters. β provides balancing between the sine wave and the linear component. β=1.0 is a good default value, as it strikes a delicate balance between the periodic gradient "deadzone" that begins occuring every pi cycles if it is set much higher, and the completely non-periodic simple linear unit obtained from setting it to 0.0. α provides the means for modifying the period of the activation.
+The scaling factors are important hyperparameters. β provides balancing between the sine wave and the linear component. β=1.0 is a good default value, as it strikes a delicate balance between the periodic gradient "deadzone" that begins occurring every pi cycles if it is set much higher, and the completely non-periodic simple linear unit obtained from setting it to 0.0. α provides the means for modifying the period of the activation.

 There are some important reasons why α and β are separate parameters within this activation.
 Specifically, the (β / (1 + |β|)) term provides several tangible benefits:
 1. While the model is given freedom to increase the oscillation of the activation through changing the β, there is a point at which such oscillations become a major issue.
-    A rapidly oscillating activation deteorates the loss landscape significantly with its severe non-monotonicity, and can lead to numerical stability issues or training runs that have to be stopped midway.
+    A rapidly oscillating activation deteriorates the loss landscape significantly with its severe non-monotonicity, and can lead to numerical stability issues or training runs that have to be stopped midway.
     Having the scaling term be formulated as (β / (1 + |β|)) however, means that the activation discourages runaway activations like this.
 It discourages the model from introducing wildly fluctuating activations, as you have to have β become very large to obtain such results.
 The maximum oscillation which can be introduced by the model is